Enrollments are now closed - course offered again in January 2018

 The ecological dimension of Gaia Education's online course will give you the skills to become an Ecological Designer and create self-regenerating sustainable settlements.

 The Ecological Dimension can be taken as a stand alone programme or as the starting point for our 10-month online ‘Design For Sustainability’ certificate course.
 The cost of The Ecological Dimension is £297 GBP.
-The course, which includes an Orientation period, begins on the 2nd of January 2017 for a duration of 8 weeks.
+The course, which includes an Orientation period, lasts for a duration of 8 weeks.
 We suggest you dedicate a minimum of 10 hours a week to the course, in order to receive maximum benefit from it.